jambuur/APEDSK99/README.md

 ### *QA*

 Writing software is a hobby, not my profession.
-No doubt some of you gurus would write half the code, doubling the functionality while you're at it.
+No doubt some gurus would achieve the same functionality with half the code.
 But I dare to say that at least the basic DSR I/O routines in the sketch are reasonably efficient, useful and fast.
 Anyway I am content with dusting off that stack of virtual floppies, have a beer and admire my work.

-The Arduino SD library is not the fastest option, there are alternatives available that would speed up DSKx access quite a bit.
+The Arduino SD library is not the fastest option, there are alternatives available that would speed up DSKx access a bit.
 But I have decided to stay with the standard option; it is fast enough not to be irritating but still keeps some of that floppy nostalgia.
 I don't know about you but emulators with instant loading times always strike me as so ... not real ;-)

-Anyway feel free to improve and share.
+Anyway feel free to improve and share!

 ### *Bug's*